 After Angle got up, he looked visibly furious and seemed to have said something to Puder.
-The Tough Enough winner went on to feature in the Royal Rumble match and was brutally slapped on the chest by Eddie Guerrero, Chris Benoit, and Hardcore Holly, as a punishment for his actions on SmackDown.
+The Tough Enough winner went on to feature in the Royal Rumble match and was brutally slapped on the chest by Eddie Guerrero, Chris Benoit, and Hardcore Holly as punishment for his actions on SmackDown.
 Puder was immediately fired from WWE after the incident.
-His stupidity in the ring against someone of Angle's stature got him blackballed from WWE for good.
+His stupidity in the ring against someone of Angle's stature got him blackballed out of WWE for good.

 #6 Ryback vs CM Punk